 Grants are available for school-led partnerships to design and provide paid internships for undergraduate students in their penultimate year at university.
 The aim is to increase the number of mathematics and physics teachers.

 Schools are invited to apply for funding to provide opportunities in summer 2018 for science, technology, engineering and mathematics (STEM) undergraduates to experience mathematics or physics teaching before they commit to it as a career.

 The application round is now closed.

 Who can apply

 Applications are invited from school-led partnerships, which could include a School Direct partnership or a partnership with an accredited school-centred initial teacher training provider (SCITT) or higher education institution (HEI).

 If you are a small partnership and do not have the capacity to attract 10 STEM undergraduates to the programme, we suggest you contact other schools or partnerships in your area to see if they would be interested in being part of the partnership to submit a joint application.

 Since schools will be the ultimate employers of the participants should they go on to teaching, accredited initial teacher training (ITT) providers can’t submit applications.
 However, school partnerships may collaborate with an accredited ITT provider to develop and deliver the programmes.
 Applications must be submitted by the school leading the partnership.

 Your partnership lead should submit the application as they will have overall responsibility for the budget.
 However, they should work in collaboration with the partner schools and ITT provider to develop the proposals.

-If your school-led partnership is successful in your application, you’ll be expected to attend an introductory event with the National College for Teaching and Leadership (NCTL).
+If your school-led partnership is successful in your application, you’ll be expected to attend an introductory event with the Department for Education.